 1857 was a good year for Baudelaire.
 Not only did he reconcile with his mother, his first and most famous poetry collection was finally published.
 It had taken him twelve years to complete, as he had been sidetracked by indolence, emotional distress, and physical illness.

 Les Fleurs du Mal established Baudelaire as one of the greatest French poets of all time.
 Some of the poems in it had been previously published in the Revue des Deux Mondes (Review of Two Worlds) magazine.

 Sex and death were the main themes of the poems collected in Les Fleurs du Mal, which touched on taboo subjects such as lesbianism.
-Critics demanded that the author be prosecuted for obscenity for some of the poems in his collection, while highly praising the others.
+Critics offered high praise for some of his poems; for others, they demanded he be arrested for obscenity.

 In a letter to his mother, Baudelaire addressed the outcry over the alleged obscenity in his poems:

 You know that I have always considered that literature and the arts pursue an aim independent of morality.
 Beauty of conception and style is enough for me.
 But this book, whose title (Fleurs du Mal) says everything, is clad, as you will see, in a cold and sinister beauty.
 It was created with rage and patience.
 Besides, the proof of its positive worth is in all the ill that they speak of it.
 The book enrages people.

 Moreover, since I was terrified myself of the horror that I should inspire, I cut out a third from the proofs.
 They deny me everything, the spirit of invention and even the knowledge of the French language.
 I don't care a rap about all these imbeciles, and I know that this book, with its virtues and its faults, will make its way in the memory of the lettered public, beside the best poems of V. Hugo, Th.
 Gautier, and even Byron.